kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/LICENSES/TRADEMARK_POLICY.md

 ---
 **Trademarks Notice:**
-"PLD", "Phase Loop Dynamics", and related marks are claimed as common law trademarks
+"PLD", "Phase Loop Dynamics", and related marks are claimed as common law trademarks of Kiyoshi Sasano.
-of Kiyoshi Sasano.Use of the marks is welcomed when referring to the methodology.
+Use of the marks is welcomed when referring to the methodology.
 Commercial or branding use is governed by this policy.
 All other trademarks are the property of their respective owners.